157114/DenoiseKG/README.md

 - `graph_storage_nx_data.graphml`: Merged graph file.

 Ensure all dependencies are installed and configured as per the script requirements before running the script.

+#### Acknowledgement
+This project is forked from DIGIMON https://github.com/JayLZhou/GraphRAG.